-I suppose when you daydream about a picture-perfect festival experience, you envision being surrounded by a sea of crowd with a good view of the stage on every act.
-Sadly, that’s a bit of a far cry for modern day, multi-stage festivals.
-In fact, in order to get a good spot in the heart of the crowd at ACL, I suggest arriving to your favorite band’s stage at least 20 minutes in advance.
-Sometimes that will mean you have to sacrifice seeing half of a band’s set in the time slot before in order to get to the right stage.
+I suppose when you daydream about a picture-perfect festival experience, you envision being surrounded by a sea of the crowd with a good view of the stage on every act.
+Sadly, that’s a bit of a far cry for a modern day, multi-stage festivals.
+In fact, to get a good spot in the heart of the crowd at ACL, I suggest arriving at your favourite band’s stage at least 20 minutes in advance.
+Sometimes that will mean you have to sacrifice seeing half of a band’s set in the time slot before to get to the right stage.

 There is no camping at ACL which is often seen as the traditional form of accommodation at festivals.
 Instead, the city of Austin offers several affordable options:

-- Budget Hotel – If you are not very picky about the quality of the place you stay, you can find a hotel minutes away from downtown Austin for around $40-$50 per night.
-Book your hotel in Austin here.
+Budget Hotel – If you are not very picky about the quality of the place you stay, you can find a hotel minutes away from downtown Austin for around $40-$50 per night.

-As for food around Zilker, there are a few café’s that can be found with a quick Google search.
-Magnolia Café seemed to be the popular spot the entire weekend, but that meant there was also a long wait line to eat prior to heading into the festival.
+As for food around Zilker, there are a few cafés that can be found with a quick Google search.
+Magnolia Café seemed to be the popular spot the entire weekend, but that meant there was also a long wait line to eat before heading into the festival.

 Inside Zilker, there are plenty of delicious local food vendors.
 I found that you could find a tasty, filling meal inside ACL at one of these vendors for roughly $6-$9.
 The 2016 food lineup featured anything from hearty Texas barbeque to zesty loaded nachos to wacky fried bananas.

-By the way, take some times to check out the ACL Art Market in the middle of Zilker Park as well.
+By the way, take some time to check out the ACL Art Market in the middle of Zilker Park as well.

 Going Out in Austin

-The one place you absolutely have to experience when going out in Austin is Sixth Street, or “The Dirty 6th” as locals prefer to refer to it as.
-This entire half-mile long mock Bourbon Street mixed with the comfort of a relatively unknown dive bar is the ideal way to go out for someone traveling on a budget.
-Walk through this street on a weekend night and you will see gobs of 20-somethings drinking too much and devouring pizza by the slice from street side vendors.
-I have no bar recommendations in particular because there are far too many beers to give an accurate recommendation of my favorite bar.
+The one place you absolutely have to experience when going out in Austin is Sixth Street, or “The Dirty 6th” as locals prefer to refer to it.
+This entire half-mile long mock Bourbon Street mixed with the comfort of a relatively unknown dive bar is the ideal way to go out for someone travelling on a budget.
+Walk through this street on a weekend night, and you will see gobs of 20-somethings drinking too much and devouring pizza by the slice from street side vendors.
+I have no bar recommendations in particular because there are far too many beers to give an accurate recommendation of my favourite bar.
 Make sure you get here!